Pastramicity/box/note/Computing.md

 Initialize 'cost' of start node to 0 and every other node to infinity.
 Add start node to priority queue.
 Add the other nodes to it as well.
 While the queue is not empty, poll the queue and look at its neighbors.
 Take current cost plus edge to neighbor.
 If this cost is less than the neighbor node's cost, update it to this new cost.
 Store where the neighbor node was visited from as well.

+### Hash Function

+A hash function is a function which takes any type of data and gives back an integer.